 - Label the jar with what is inside and the date so you don't forget.

 - Put the jar in a dark, cool place so the comfrey can release its medicinal properties into the alcohol.

 - Be sure to gently shake the jar periodically to help the process along.

-- After the six weeks, strain the comfrey through the cheesecloth into a clean, dry bowl.
+- After six weeks, strain the comfrey through the cheesecloth into a clean, dry bowl.

 - Don't forget to squeeze the cheesecloth to remove as much of the alcohol as you can.

-- Pour the finished comfrey into a colbolt or amber colored bottle, label it and store it for future use.
+- Pour the finished comfrey into a cobalt or amber-colored bottle, label it and store it for future use.

 For internal use, you will want to take a dropper full of comfrey tincture.
 Comfrey tincture can help settle an upset stomach, help with ulcers, help stop diarrhea and can act as a cough suppressant.

 How to Make a Comfrey Poultice and How to Use It

 Using a comfrey poultice is a great way to get the healing benefits of the herb onto exterior places on the body where there is a broken bone, inflammation, minor burns, cuts or bruising.
 Comfrey has some amazing healing properties that are from the natural allantoin in the plant.
 The herb literally increases the speed of cell production to allow the body to heal much quicker.